Wiredcraft/backupallthethings/README.rst

 Disclaimer
 ==========

-The ``backitup`` tool is in early development stage and may break, erase data, corrupt filesytem, burn trees, spill coffee on your keyboard and may even be responsible for global warming (who knows!).
+The ``batt`` tool is in early development stage and may break, erase data, corrupt filesytem, burn trees, spill coffee on your keyboard and may even be responsible for global warming (who knows!).
 Use at your own risk. `devo.ps <http://devo.ps/>`_ is in no way responsible in the event of something wrong happen.

 License
 =======